Skip to content

 fuli bridge yangshuo

-If you read my previous article you know that I recommend staying outside Yangshuo and renting a bike to explore the area.
+If you read my previous article, I recommend staying outside Yangshuo and renting a bike to explore the area.
 You’ll pass through many villages that are worth photographing.

-One of the most interesting things to see in the area is the Fuli Bridge.
+The Fuli Bridge is one of the most interesting things to see in the area.
 It’s a really beautiful stone bridge.
-Probably a bit touristy, but at least you won’t have to buy a ticket and there are no stairs to climb… 🙂
+Probably a bit touristy, but at least you won’t have to buy a ticket, and there are no stairs to climb… 🙂

 Other places to photograph